Hebrews 9:27-28

 Bear (399)(anaphero from ana = up, again, back + phero = bear, carry) literally means to carry, bring or bear up and so to to cause to move from a lower position to a higher position.
 It serves as a technical term for offering sacrifices offer up (to an altar).

-Figuratively (as used in Hebrews 9:28) anaphero means to take up and bear sins by imputation (act of laying the responsibility or blame for) as typified by the ancient sacrifices.
+Figuratively (as used in Hebrews 9:28) anaphero means to take up and bear sins by imputation (act of laying the responsibility or blame for) as typified (foreshadowed) by the Old Testament sacrifices which God had prescribed for Israel.

 Jesus our Great High Priests bore our sins as our substitutionary sacrifice, dying in our place, in order to bring about atonement for our sins.
 The priests in the Old Covenant could not bear our sins.